willhlaw/frontend-md/README.md

 <img alt="Frontend Hound" align="left" src="http://frontend-md.s3.amazonaws.com/frontend_Hound_00002.png" width="100px">

+This was forked from https://github.com/animade/frontend-md and extended to work with directory structure created from [create-react-app](https://github.com/facebookincubator/create-react-app).

 ### Generate simple documentation for your frontend code

 # Frontend.md

 Frontend.md looks at your frontend source code and generates a markdown file (called, predictably, FRONTEND.md) outlining the folder/file structure together with any topline comments.
 It's not a complete documentation system or styleguide generator.
 Rather it's designed to be a very simple tool which you can use on new or existing projects to get a high level view of how the code is laid out.

 ### Features